Remodeling an outdated half bath with a modern farmhouse style on a budget!

 But before I get to that, let me show you what this half bath looked like when we started.

 Functional-yes.
 Pretty-Um no!
-But we lived with it because there were other rooms in this house that needed work more than this one.
+We lived with it because there were other rooms in this house that needed work more than this one.

-But once we decided to do the room there was no going back.
-This was a complete gut job!
+Once we decided to do the room there was no going back.
+This was a complete demo!!

 Next came the paneling-along with that not so pretty and very much outdated wallpaper border.